sgnd/docker-course/README.md

 `docker inspect <container_id> `

-This command will display detailed information about the specified container, including its configuration, state, and resource usage.
+This command will display detailed information about the specified container, including its configuration, state, and network settings.

 ### Killing a Container